The-Social-Proof-Foundation/zklogin-prover/README.md

 # zkLogin Proving Service

-A zero-knowledge proving service for MYS blockchain (Sui fork) that generates zkLogin proofs using Circom, snarkjs, and rapidsnark.
+A zero-knowledge proving service for the MySocial blockchain that generates zkLogin proofs using Circom, snarkjs, and rapidsnark.

 ## Overview